Last Updated: 3/29/23 | March 29th, 2023

 Of course, I understand their desire to ride that elephant.
 Most people love animals — myself included.

-I get why they were on it.
-We all love seeing and playing with animals when we travel.
+We all love seeing and interacting with animals when we travel.
+It feels exotic.

 I mean, who wouldn’t want to be that close to so many beautiful creatures?
 Animals are cute and (mostly) furry.

 But I have some bad news: almost all animal-based tourism in the world is abusive and detrimental to the animals.

 Animals are typically kept in horrible conditions and trained and managed by inexperienced staff.
 These aren’t scientific research centers you are visiting.
 The places you visit exist for your entertainment and money — not for the animal’s welfare.